llvm/llvm-project/bolt/docs/CommandLineArgumentReference.md

   bytes.
 Default value: 0, i.e. split iff the size is reduced.
 Note that on some architectures the size can increase after splitting.

+- `--stale-matching-matching-functions-with-hash`

+  Turns on matching functions with exact hash

 - `--stale-matching-max-func-size=<uint>`

   The maximum size of a function to consider for inference.